vstanyshevskyy/obobruiko/content/articles_files/how-to-cope-with-uncertainty-three-cbt-techniques-to-reduce-worry-and-anxiety.md

       Jumping to the worst possible outcome, even with little or no evidence.
 Catastrophizing ignores the many neutral or manageable possibilities in between.
 A small problem becomes a disaster.

-      Your partner says they want to talk, and the mind jumps ahead: *They will break up with me.*
+      * Your partner says they want to talk, and the mind jumps ahead: *They will break up with me.*

-      A headache suddenly feels like a serious illness.
+      * A headache suddenly feels like a serious illness.

+      **Overgeneralization**

-      **Overgeneralization**: One negative event becomes proof of a permanent pattern.
+      One negative event becomes proof of a permanent pattern.

-      ·      One bad date → “*I’ll always be alone*.”
+      * One bad date → “*I’ll always be alone*.”

-      ·      One work mistake → “*I’m terrible at my job*.”
+      * One work mistake → “*I’m terrible at my job*.”

+      **All-or-Nothing Thinking**

-      **All-or-Nothing Thinking**: Seeing experiences in extremes, leaving no room for nuance.
+      Seeing experiences in extremes, leaving no room for nuance.

-      ·      You’re either successful or a failure: “*If I didn’t do this perfectly, I am a loser.”*
+      * You’re either successful or a failure: “*If I didn’t do this perfectly, I am a loser.”*

-      ·      Either confident or incompetent.
+      * Either confident or incompetent.

-      ·      Either liked or rejected.
+      * Either liked or rejected.

       **Emotional Thinking**: Treating feelings as facts.
 The emotion becomes “evidence”, even when reality suggests otherwise.